 Archivists at the Wellcome Library have gathered information about archive and manuscript material held in other UK repositories.
 The Library’s own archival acquisitions are reported to the National Register of Archives annually.
 Here are some of the major sources for archives relating to the history of medicine in the UK.

 Hospital Records Database is a comprehensive, up-to-date survey of hospital records, including patient records, currently held in public repositories and health authority archives.
 The database includes:

 - historical information about the hospitals

 - details of the surviving administrative and clinical records

 - information about lists, catalogues and finding aids available for each collection

 - around 3000 entries which are regularly updated.

 You can search the Hospital Records Database online for the name of an hospital or by town.

-For more complex searches, or to supply additional information about hospital records, please email the Archives team.
+For more complex searches, or to supply additional information about hospital records, please email the Collections team.

 The Hospital Records Database is a joint project of The National Archives and the Wellcome Trust.
 Information is compiled and updated by Wellcome Library archivists, while the website is hosted by The National Archives.